ArlBiern/Trusiaczek-rush-game/README.md

 Use arrows to move Trusiaczek (left, right, up).

 ### Code information
-Game itslef is made in Canvas.
+Game itself is made in Canvas.
 Some main features:
 * game elements coordinates are stored in JSON and loaded to js by `fetchData()` function,
 * game elements are created by means of `createTerrainBoxes(arr)`, `createJumpBoxes(arr)` and `createFruits(arr)`,
-* there are two mian objects (`player`, `controller`) which contains crutial position data and movement status,
+* there are two main objects (`player`, `controller`) which contains crucial position data and movement status,
-* collision detection is based on player and game elemenst position comparison (iteration and if statements),
+* collision detection is based on player and game element position comparison (iteration and if statements),
-* animation and loop based on `requestAnimationFrame()` method,
+* animation and loop based on `requestAnimationFrame()` smethod,
-* game results are stored in Local Storage (ten best results are presentent in HTML).
+* game results are stored in Local Storage (ten best results are presented in HTML).

 ## Technologies used
 * JavaScript